Accurate and Lightweight Image Super-Resolution with Model-Guided Deep Unfolding Network: Experimental Results

 \textbf{Training Setting.} Thanks to the parameter sharing across $T$ stages, the overall MoG-DUN can be trained in an end-to-end manner.
 In order to further reduce the number of parameters and avoid over-fitting, we enforce deep denoising module (dense-RNN) and reconstruction module to share the same parameters.
 Unlike DPDNN \cite{dong:TPAMI:2018DPDNN} adopting MSE loss, we have found $L_1$ loss function works better for training the proposed MoG-DUN (e.g., it can facilitate the recovery of more high-frequency information).
 The $L_1$-based loss function can be expressed as:

-where $\ty_i$ and $\tx_i$ denote the $i$th pair of degraded and original image patches respectively, and $\mathcal{F}(\ty_i;\Theta)$ denotes the reconstructed image patch by the network with the parameter set $\Theta$.
+where $\ty_i$ and $\tx_i$ denote the $i$-th pair of degraded and original image patches respectively, $k$ denotes the \emph{expanded blur kernel maps} (as explained in Section \ref{recon_module}) when dealing with multiple degradations, and $\mathcal{F}(\ty_i,k;\Theta)$ denotes the reconstructed image patch by the network with the parameter set $\Theta$.
 We randomly select 16 RGB LR patches sized by $48\times48$ as the inputs and stretch the blur kernels when dealing with multiple degradations (called ``dimensionality stretching'' in \cite{zhang:CVPR:2018SRMDNF}).
 The image patches are randomly rotated by 90\degree, 180\degree, 270\degree and flipped horizontally as standard data augmentation techniques do.
 The ADAM algorithm \cite{kingma2014adam} with $\beta_1=0.9, \beta_2=0.999, \epsilon=10^{-8}$ is adopted to optimize the network.
 The initial learning rate is $10^{-4}$ and decreases by half for every 300 epochs.
-Our network is implemented under the Pytorch framework and run on a machine with 4 NVIDIA 1080Ti GPUs.
+Our network is implemented under the Pytorch framework and the training time takes less than 2days using 4 NVIDIA 1080Ti GPUs.